Please note that this course is open for applications for 2020 enrolment and onwards.

 All training is underpinned by the strictest ethics, and supported by science.
 The degree is part of a wider portfolio of animal behaviour degrees at Hartpury, and is part of our strategic priority to be a globally recognised centre of excellence for modern animal training and technology.

 You’ll gain experience on-campus in our commercial equine and canine therapy centres, as well as with our industry partners in Gloucestershire, across the UK and internationally.
 These include leading trainers and coaches across the canine, equine and zoo animal sectors.
 You’ll also have access to guest speakers and professionals who deliver inspiring talks and practical demonstrations on a regular basis.

 have a passion for training animals, and would like to turn that passion into a career in animal performance and rehabilitation.

 Learning and assessment

 You’ll learn through engaging lectures and interactive practical sessions, with access to our excellent industry links with experts in both domestic and commercial environments.

 As an animal graduate you may go on to work as a trainer or behaviourist, and progress on to assistance work, detection, service dog handling, commercial work, rescue and rehabilitation, animal warden/officer, coach, performance analyst for competitive sports such as agility, greyhound racing and cani-cross and across equestrian sport.

-> Three years full-time (four years with sandwich year)
+Three years full-time (four years with integrated placement year)